 The unit of λ is equal to ohm−1 cm2/gram equivalent or siemens m2/gram equivalent.
 It is used to compare the conductance of different electrolyte solutions.
 Since the amount of electrolyte or 1 gram equivalent is fixed for λ.

 Molar conductivity (μ) is defined as the conductivity of solution containing 1 mole electrolyte and the solution placed between two parallel electrodes 1 cm apart.
-The unit of μ equal to ohm-1 cm2 mole-1 or siemens m2 mole-1.
+The unit of μ is equal to ohm−1 cm2 mole−1 or siemens m2 mole−1.

 The strong electrolyte solution is fully dissociated in any concentration and the total number of ions fixed in 1 gram equivalent electrolyte solution is always fixed.
 Therefore, with the dilution, the speed of the ions increases due to less interionic attraction among the ions.
 At certain dilution, the interionic attraction forces vanish, and λ riches limiting values.
 It is called equivalent conductance at infinite dilution (λ0) for a strong electrolyte solution that obeys the Kohlrausch law of independent migration.